 AO IP Range/Address Space General Requirements

-does not offer IP address ranges for AO end-users.
-The AO has to provide sufficient IP address ranges for each of 5 RPOIs. needs to be informed about IP address ranges for each specific region. will request the required ranges the AO has to provide.
-The ranges need to contain sufficient IP addresses and be communicated upfront by the AO to and subject to appropriate change management as described in the relevant procedures in the WRO.
+Wyre does not offer IP address ranges for AO end-users.
+The AO has to provide sufficient IP address ranges for each of 5 RPOIs.
+Wyre needs to be informed about IP address ranges for each specific region.
+Wyre will request the required ranges the AO has to provide.
+The ranges need to contain sufficient IP addresses and be communicated upfront by the AO to Wyre and subject to appropriate change management as described in the relevant procedures in the Wyre WRO.

 For each update the AO has to provide minimum a /22 per required subnet for IPv4 ranges, and minimum a /64 per CPE subnet and a /40 for prefix delegation subnets for IPv6 ranges.
 There can only be a maximum of 4 updates per year.
 Each update can contain new subnets for multiple regions.
 The AO needs to request the implementation of new subnets at least 2 weeks in advance.

-(*) Sufficient means the number of IP addresses per region that are needed to cover the AO end-users growth for minimal the next 6 months in order to limit the impact on the network and changes can be initiated in time.
+(*) Sufficient means the number of IP addresses per region that are needed to cover the AO end-users growth for minimal the next 6 months in order to limit the impact on the Wyre network and changes can be initiated in time.

-The AO will be required to have its own IP address range and IP address pools of sufficient size will have to be provided upfront to to allow proper routing set-up configuration in each of the connected RPOI´s, for the components detailed in the VOD IP section of the ROTV and AIDTV Architecture.
+The AO will be required to have its own IP address range and IP address pools of sufficient size will have to be provided upfront to Wyre to allow proper routing set-up configuration in each of the connected RPOI´s, for the components detailed in the VOD IP section of the ROTV and AIDTV Architecture.
 The IP address ranges need to be uniquely aggregatable in one supernet for IPv4 and one for IPv6 over all the RPOI’s.
 For IPv4 if must be a public address range and for IPv6 a global unicast address range.

 On the AO customer’s premise, the STB must receive an IP address out of the same subnet as provided to that customer for the broadband offering, effectively making the STB part of the LAN.
 In order to both classify the VOD IP traffic and route it appropriately, to respect the PEP for VOD IP, the previous single IPv4 and IPv6 supernet requirement must be met.
 Also, the AO STB must use public IPv4 or a IPv6 global unicast address to connect to the components detailed in the VOD IP section of the ROTV and AIDTV Architecture.
 In case the AO uses Carrier Grade NAT, the STB should use IPv6.